 |c66.migrations.run||server (Rails only)||Sets the given server as the migrator - migrations will run on that server only, and the rest of the servers will wait until the migrations are performed before continuing with the deployment.|

 |c66.compilation.run||server (Rails only)||Nominates a Rails server to handle asset pre-compilation workloads.|

 |c66.build-commands.run||server (Rack only - does not apply to Rails)||Nominates a server to handle the workload of the declared custom build command (as specified in your manifest or during the initial build process).
 Only applies during the initial build of the application.|

 |c66.deploy-commands.run||server (Rack only - does not apply to Rails)||Nominates a server to handle the workload of the declared custom deploy command (as specified in your manifest or during the initial build process).
 Applies during subsequent deployments of the application.|

 - Log into your Cloud 66 dashboard and click on your application

 - Click through to the server you'd like to tag

 - Click on Add Server Tags 🏷

 c66.and you will be prompted to autocomplete the tag you need - then click Save.

-- You should now be able to see the tag in red just below your server's name.
+- You will now be able to see the tag listed in the server panel